-Concussions are one form of traumatic brain injury that can lead to long-term consequences if not treated properly.
-They can happen anytime: a teen takes a tough hit during a football game, an older adult falls and hits his or her head, or a driver suffers whiplash during a car accident.
+At NYU Langone’s Concussion Center, we know that this form of traumatic brain injury may lead to long-term consequences if not treated properly.
+Concussions can happen anytime: when a teen takes a tough hit during a football game, an older adult falls and hits his or her head, or a driver gets whiplash during a car accident.
 If you’ve experienced a concussion, getting the right treatment can help you recover quickly and more completely.

-When you choose the team at NYU Langone’s Concussion Center, we shepherd you through the entire treatment process.
+The care team at our Concussion Center guides you through every step of the treatment process.
 Your journey may start with our emergency room experts or during your initial meeting with our medical leaders in neurology, sports medicine, or physical medicine and rehabilitation.

-We conduct a thorough examination to check your vision, hearing, balance, and coordination.
-We also perform cognitive testing to determine if your memory or concentration skills have been affected.
-Depending on the severity of your injury, our doctors may recommend a CT or MRI scan, which will be thoroughly reviewed by our neuroradiologists to determine the extent of possible damage to the brain.
+We conduct a thorough examination to check your balance, coordination, and vision.
+We also perform cognitive testing to determine whether your memory, concentration, or language skills have been affected.
+Depending on the severity of the injury, our doctors may recommend imaging tests, such as an MRI or CT scan, the results of which are thoroughly reviewed by our neuroradiologists.

-Our program manager is dedicated to helping you make those appointments and access care in a timely manner.
-Whether you need to see a neurosurgeon, otolaryngologist, psychiatrist, or sleep medicine expert, or receive psychological services from our experts at Rusk Rehabilitation or the Comprehensive Epilepsy Center, we can facilitate that.
-We also can coordinate your rehabilitation care through Rusk Rehabilitation’s staff of psychologists, speech-language pathologists, and occupational, physical, or vestibular rehabilitation therapists.
+To help coordinate your care, we have a program manager and program coordinator dedicated to helping you make appointments and access services in a timely manner.
+If you need to see a neurosurgeon, otolaryngologist, psychiatrist, or sleep medicine expert, or if you require psychological services from experts at NYU Langone’s Rusk Rehabilitation or the Comprehensive Epilepsy Center, we can facilitate this care.
+Care for children and adolescents is provided through Hassenfeld Children’s Hospital at NYU Langone.